 There is a great solution for your company's problem called CVA or Company Voluntary Arrangement.

 A CVA is a legally binding agreement with your company's creditors.
-What does CVA mean and how does a company voluntary arrangement work?
-This page will help you to discover what a CVA does, understand how it works and learn about the CVA tool and how it can help you stop creditor pressure and turnaround your company.
+What does it mean and how does a company voluntary arrangement work?
+This page will help you to discover what it does, understand how it works and how it can help you stop creditor pressure and turnaround your company.
 Read our detailed guide for more free information, or you can download our free 82 page guide here.

 If you do not wish to read through all the guides and info on the site then you can call our support centre on 0800 9700539 for a no obligation confidential chat.
-Read on to see the benefits of a CVA, and how it can help you.
+Read on to see the benefits of a Company Voluntary Arrangement, and how it can help you.

-- Company voluntary arrangements (CVAs) can improve cashflow, quickly.
+- Company voluntary arrangements can improve cashflow, quickly.

-- Stop pressure from tax, VAT and PAYE while the CVA is being prepared.
+- Stop pressure from tax, VAT and PAYE while the company voluntary arrangement is being prepared.

 - A company voluntary arrangement can rapidly cut costs. (see this case study)